 To create the most visually appealing and optimized landing pages, check out these top landing page builders.

 Tool and game-based websites

 Tool and game-based websites mainly entertain and educate users.
-Typically, these websites don’t require a high word count, as they’re focused on actions rather than reading.
+Typically, these websites don’t require a high word count, focusing on actions rather than reading.

-It’s still possible to serve additional content about trends in the specific field, website updates, and technical details of the product.
+It’s still possible to serve additional content about trends in the specific field, website updates, and technical product details.

 It’s important to describe the offered product, but the information should be short and simple.
 Additionally, relevant keywords help users find what they’re looking for, and search engines better understand your website.